sap-tutorials/Tutorials/tutorials/cp-cf-understand-docker-application-lifecycle/cp-cf-understand-docker-application-lifecycle.md

 [ACCORDION-BEGIN [Step 2 ](Push a Docker based application)]

-To see how docker based applications work you will take the [cf-nodejs](https://github.com/SAP-archive/cf-sample-app-nodejs) application you deployed before and create a docker image of it, which you will then deploy.
+To see how Docker based applications work you will take the [cf-nodejs](https://github.com/SAP-archive/cf-sample-app-nodejs) application you deployed before and create a Docker image of it, which you will then deploy.
 To do this, the first thing you need to do is create a `Dockerfile` in the same directory as your application files.
 The path to the `Dockerfile` should be `<path-to-cf-sample-app-nodejs>/Dockerfile` Once the file is created, open the `Dockerfile` with your favorite editor, and add the following (lines beginning with `#` are comments explaining what the line below it does):

 ```
 # specify the node base image with your desired version node:<version>